CptDestiny/TimeChecker/README.md

 ## How to start

+**Important**: Clone the "Dev_Test" branch - had problems between this branch and master I need to fix!!
+Sorry for inconvenience
+**Start Up Projects**: TimeChecker & TimeCheckerWpf5.0

 To be able to use the TimeChecker Solution, the following steps have to be taken during the first use must be done during the first use: